 New research underlines a consistent trend: Lesbian, gay, and transgender teens are at increased risk of suicide.
 A recent study of LGBTQ suicide statistics found that adolescents aged 12 to 14 who identify as lesbian, gay, bisexual, and/or transgender are more likely to die by suicide than heterosexual teens of the same age.

-The researchers concluded that one out of four pre- and early teen suicides were among LGBT youth.
-Moreover, suicide rates among older LGBT youth are also higher than rates among heterosexual teens.
+The researchers concluded that one out of four pre- and early teen suicides were among LGBTQ youth.
+Moreover, suicide rates among older LGBTQ youth are also higher than rates among heterosexual teens.

-The research, published in early 2019, comes on the heels of a 2018 review study that found LGBT teenagers overall are three times as likely to attempt suicide as their heterosexual peers.
-In combination, the research sheds light on the critical importance of ensuring that LGBT teens receive ongoing support and access to mental healthcare resources.
+The research, published in early 2019, comes on the heels of a 2018 review study that found LGBTQ teenagers overall are three times as likely to attempt suicide as their heterosexual peers.
+In combination, the research sheds light on the critical importance of ensuring that LGBTQ teens receive ongoing support and access to mental healthcare resources.